 Robert's Rules of Orders (see Appendix A) shall be followed in all meetings.
+A copy is with the Office Administrator.

 Individual programs within the Department may call ad hoc meetings to address issues that pertain exclusively to their focus.
 These arise on a more informal schedule.
 The Chair should be apprised of the outcomes of these meetings.